Algonquin Hotel: Facade

 The hotel building has a symmetrical facade.
 The first two stories of the facade are made of rusticated limestone blocks.
 The upper stories are largely clad with brick and are designed in the Renaissance Revival style, with limestone, metal, and terracotta details in a Beaux-Arts-inspired style.
 There are band courses on the facade above the second and tenth stories.
 The twelfth story was originally crowned by a cornice, which has since been removed.

 The first story of the hotel's 12-story section is five bays wide and contains a limestone water table.
 The entrance is recessed within the center bay, and a marquee projects above the sidewalk in front of the main entrance.
-This marquee is designed in an old English style, with details such as wrought-iron scrolls and a scalloped awning.
+This marquee contains details such as old English lettering, wrought-iron scrolls, and a scalloped awning.
 There are two segmental arches on either side of the main entrance, all of which have canopies above them.
 There are glazed wooden doors in the westernmost bay, as well as metal service doors in the easternmost bay.
 The second-westernmost and second-easternmost bays contain tripartite windows.
 The second story is seven bays wide.
 The three center bays on the second floor have two-over-two sash windows, separated by motifs of tassels and shells.
 There is a small balustrade in front of the three center bays, with a flagpole extending diagonally above the street.
 The four outer bays have rectangular windows, separated by large brackets that support the band course above the second floor, and topped by keystones flanked by festoons.